You can forget about buying an electric VW, Audi or Porsche in 2022

 On one hand, the high demand for models in VW’s ever-expanding electric fleet suggests a willingness on the part of consumers to move away from combustion engine models en masse.
 The company’s stifled production schedule, though, will inevitably slow its growth ambitions (in the US, in particular) and may encourage prospective customers to stick with their current vehicles or shop elsewhere.

-VW sold just shy of 100,000 electric cars between January 1 and March 31 this year, while Tesla beat that figure by some 210,000 during the same period.
-The latter brand has led the EV charge for much of the last decade, but VW’s far broader model range (given the myriad brands under its control) bodes well for its future standing in the industry (the Audi e-tron and Porsche Taycan 4S, for instance, are among the best EVs we’ve tested).
+VW sold just shy of 100,000 electric cars between January 1 and March 31 this year – up from 60,000 during the same period in 2021, but some 210,000 less than Tesla, for instance.
+The latter brand has led the EV charge for much of the last decade, though VW’s far broader electric model range (given the myriad brands under its control) bodes well for its future standing in the industry (the Audi e-tron and Porsche Taycan 4S, for instance, are among the best EVs we’ve tested).

 VW isn’t the only automotive brand feeling the chip shortage strain, either.
 As reported by The Verge in December, Ford has stopped taking reservations for its mega-popular F-150 Lightning electric pick-up, and the model is “no longer available for retail order” in 2022.